pilotmoon/popclipweb/site/dev/index.md

 import Ed from "../src/Ed.vue";
 </script>

-# PopClip Extensions Developer Reference
+# :robot: PopClip Extensions Developer Reference

 This section of the documentation provides a detailed specification of PopClip's extensions architecture.
 With this information, you can create your own